Core Requirements

 Take these three courses:

-Take one course from among these four:
+Take one course from among these five:

-Take one course from among these six:
+Take one course from among these seven:

 Mathematics